OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.log.md

 Retrieve a list of all subscriptions the log service is attached to.
 The entries listed here are services which have used the `Attach` method in this service.
-Services calling the `Dettach` method will be unlisted.
+Services calling the `Detach` method will be unlisted.

 #### Arguments
 | Direction | Name        | Type        | Description                                                                |